• Skip to primary navigation

 Jump to Recipe

 Some people consider Salsa Criolla a condiment, other people call it a side dish.
-It really just depends on how much you eat in one sitting, so I guess Salsa Criolla is an entire meal for me.
-It is less of "salsa," the kind we use as a sauce or dip, and more of a red onion salad with jalapeños, cilantro, and lime.
+It really just depends on how much you eat in one sitting, so I guess it's an entire meal for me.
+It is less of "salsa," the kind we use as a sauce or dip, and more of a "salad" with red onion, jalapeños, cilantro, and lime.

 salsa criolla lime-pickled onions in mason jar